fsharp/fsharp.org/bigdata/index.md

 ---
 layout: page
-title: Big Data Stacks | The F# Software Foundation
+title: Cloud Programmnig | The F# Software Foundation
-headline: Data, Compute, Cloud, and Messaging Stacks for F#
+headline: Scalable Data, Compute and Messaging with F#
 ---

-This page provides an overview of the packages and tools available for large-scale data processing, particularly for taking advantage of scalable cloud-computing resources from F#.
+This page provides an overview of the packages and tools available for scalable data processing with F#, particularly for taking advantage of cloud-computing resources.

 Data processing commonly follows a functional (as opposed to an imperative) model.
 F#'s functional-first design makes data processing pipelines very natural.
 Further, the Type Provider feature of